Facebook's Legal Outlook in the EU Is Looking Increasingly Shaky

 Except, as the CJEU ruled, the deal was fatally flawed—the U.S. government could at any time force American companies to turn over all their foreign users’ data to intelligence agencies.
 So in 2015 the court scrapped Safe Harbor, forcing the Commission and the U.S. to scramble to come up with a replacement.

-Privacy Shield
+Privacy shield

 That replacement was a very similar deal called Privacy Shield.
 And Schrems’s latest Irish case could sink it, along with another more complicated legal mechanism—”standard contractual clauses”—that companies such as Facebook rely on to send data from the EU to the U.S.